 If you want to use music by a well-known artist without paying licensing fees then check out Moby Gratis.
-At MobyGratis.com, Moby provides doe of his music for free download and use.
-The music is free to use, provided your film is non-commercial or non-profit.
+At MobyGratis.com, Moby provides some of his music for free download and use.
+The music is free to use, provided your film is noncommercial or nonprofit.

 Free Soundtrack Music